Black mecca: Black entrepreneurship

 Houston is ranked as one of the best U.S. cities for Black professional growth and achievement.
 Houston is home to a number of successful entrepreneurs and established Black owned businesses that contribute to the thriving economy of the city.
 The only Black-owned bank in Texas, Unity National Bank, is based in Houston.
 The Greater Houston Black Chamber (GHBC) is a notable forum in Houston that provides a collaborative network of African-American owned businesses, entrepreneurs, and professionals.

 Mecca for Nigerian immigrants

 A significant number of African immigrants call Houston home.
 In addition, Houston has the largest Nigerian immigrant population in the U.S. with many of these Nigerians being highly educated and holding postgraduate degrees.
-The Houston area has many African-owned stores and supermarkets.
+Houston's large oil and gas industry and level of humidity are very similar to Nigeria.
+Also the Houston area is home to many high quality public and private schools which is another draw for people of Nigerian descent.
+The Houston area has many African-owned stores, restaurants, supermarkets, organizations, and events.